Farmer's suicide in Muzaffarnagar over non-procurement of sugarcane triggers protest

-A farmer committed suicide by hanging himself from a tree in Muzaffarnagar district of Uttar Pradesh allegedly due to non-procurement of his sugarcane produce amid the coronavirus-induced lockdown, according to his family.
-The suicide triggered a protest by farmers on Friday who demanded that a case be registered against sugar mill officials for their failure to procure sugarcane from farmers.
-The angry farmers staged a road blockade and refused to cremate the body till their demands were met.
+A farmer committed suicide by hanging himself from a tree here allegedly due to non-procurement of his sugarcane produce amid the coronavirus-induced lockdown, according to his family.
+The suicide triggered a protest by farmers and family members of the deceased, Ompal Singh, on Friday.
+The protesters staged a road blockade and demanded that a case be registered against sugar mill officials for their failure to procure sugarcane from farmers.

-Congress general secretary Priyanka Gandhi Vadra took up the matter and criticised the BJP government.
-"Seeing his sugarcane crop drying in the field and not getting the slip, a sugarcane farmer from Muzaffarnagar committed suicide...Imagine the plight of these sugarcane farmers' families not getting their dues during this financial crisis," she said and questioned the government's silence.
-Ompal Singh, a resident of Sisoli village in the Bhorakala police station area, had left home for his fields on Thursday and later in the day, his body was found hanged from a tree.
+However, they called off the protest after district authorities announced financial assistance of Rs 10 lakh for Singh's family.
+After initially refusing to cremate the body, Singh's family relented and his last rites were conducted in his native Sisoli village.
+Congress general secretary Priyanka Gandhi Vadra took to Twitter to criticise the BJP government.
+She also questioned the state government's silence over non-payment of sugarcane dues to farmers.

+He demanded a complete waiver of electricity bill and other dues of farmers.
+The BKU also announced a compensation of Rs 50,000 for Singh's family.

-Tagging a media report of the farmer's suicide, Priyanka Gandhi tweeted, "Seeing his sugarcane crop drying in the field and not getting the slip, a sugarcane farmer from Muzaffarnagar committed suicide."
-The BJP claimed that full payment would be given in 14 days, but the sugar mills have been closed with payment worth thousands of crores of rupees still due, she said.
-"I had brought it to the notice of the government two days ago.
+Tagging a media report about the farmer's suicide, Priyanka Gandhi tweeted, "Seeing his sugarcane crop drying in the field and not getting the slip, a sugarcane farmer from Muzaffarnagar committed suicide."
+The BJP claimed that full payment would be given in 14 days, but the sugar mills have been closed with payment worth thousands of crores of rupees still due, she alleged.
+The Congress general secretary in-charge of UP East said, "I had brought it to the notice of the government two days ago.
 Imagine the plight of these sugarcane farmers' families not getting their dues during this financial crisis.
-But now the BJP government does not even mention a word about the payment of sugarcane dues within 14 days," the Congress general secretary in charge of UP East said.
+But now the BJP government does not even mention a word about the payment of sugarcane dues within 14 days."
+PTI CORR ASK SMN DIV DIV

 ALSO READ